Data-Advantage/vibestack/0-learn/postgres.md

-# PostgreSQL
+# PostgreSQL (Legacy)

-[PostgreSQL](https://www.postgresql.org/) is a powerful, open-source relational database management system that forms the foundation of Supabase, which is a core component of the VibeStack architecture.
+[PostgreSQL](https://www.postgresql.org/) is a powerful, open-source relational database management system that forms the foundation of Supabase.
+VibeStack's new default backend uses Convex instead of Postgres.
+Keep this as reference if you maintain legacy projects.

 ## Introduction to PostgreSQL